rradfar/sql-coding-challenges/README.md

 ## Collect Tuition

 You are working for a local school, and you are responsible for collecting tuition from students.
-You have a list of all students, some of them have already paid tuition and some haven't.
+You have a list of all students, some of them have already paid tuition, and some haven't.
 Write a select statement to get a list of all students who haven't paid their tuition yet.
 The list should include all the data available about these students.

 ```
 students